Matilda of Scotland: Childhood

 Born in 1080, in Dunfermline, Scotland, Matilda's parents were King Malcolm III and Margaret of Wessex.
 She was therefore a descendant of both the Scottish and the Anglo-Saxon royal families, great-granddaughter of Edmund Ironside and descended from Alfred the Great.
 The Scottish princess was christened Edith.
-Present at the baptismal font were Robert Curthose standing as her godfather, and Queen Matilda of England as her godmother.
+Present at the baptismal font were Robert Curthose standing as her godfather, and the English queen Matilda of Flanders as her godmother.
 The infant Edith pulled at Matilda's headdress, which was seen as an omen that the child would one day be a queen.

 Edith and her siblings were raised by a loving but strict mother who did not spare the rod when it came to raising her children in virtue, and instilled in her offspring the importance of piety.
 When about six years old, Edith and her younger sister Mary were sent to be educated at Romsey Abbey, in southern England, where their maternal aunt Christina was abbess.
 Their studies went beyond the standard feminine pursuits of the time, which was not surprising since their mother was a great lover of books.
 The princesses learned the English, French, and Latin languages, enabling them to read St. Augustine's works and the Bible.
 It is presumed Edith learned financial management and geometry as well.

 Succession crisis

 During her stay at Romsey and later at Wilton Abbey, the still 13-year-old Edith was much sought after as a bride, with Hériman of Tournai claiming that even King William II of England considered marrying her.
 She refused proposals from William de Warenne, 2nd Earl of Surrey, and Alan Rufus, Lord of Richmond.
 However, her parents betrothed Edith to the latter in 1093.
 Before the marriage could take place, both her father and older brother Edward were killed at the Battle of Alnwick in November 1093.
 Upon hearing of the death of both her husband and her son, Queen Margaret died on 16 November.
-Edith's paternal uncle Donald usurped the throne of Scotland, and her surviving brothers, Edgar, Alexander, and David, were sent to England to the court of King William II for safety.
+Edith's paternal uncle Donald III claimed the throne of Scotland, and her surviving brothers, Edgar, Alexander, and David, were sent to England to the court of King William II for safety.
 Shortly afterwards, the orphan princess was abandoned by her betrothed, who eloped with Gunhild of Wessex, a daughter of Harold Godwinson.
 Alan Rufus died, however, before marrying Gunhild.

 Around this time, possibly due to the succession conflict in Scotland between her uncle Donald III, her half-brother Duncan II and her brother Edgar, Edith left the monastery.
 In 1093, Archbishop Anselm of Canterbury wrote to the Bishop of Salisbury, ordering that "the daughter of the late King of Scotland be returned to the monastery that she had left".
 Edith did not return to Wilton, however, and is largely unaccounted for in chronicles until 1100.
 As her home in Scotland was held by her uncle, it is possible, likely even, that Edith joined her brothers at the English court of William Rufus, who supported her brother Edgar in assuming the throne of Scotland in 1097.